Positive impacts of stress on health

 3. Using the databases below, find articles that discuss your topic.

-EBSCOhost is a great place to start your search for articles.
-Type your keywords into the search box below.
+EBSCOhost databases are a great place to start your search for articles.
+Once you open EBSCOhost, type your keywords into the search box.

 MedlinePlus is a great place to find articles on topics related to the effects of stress on health.
 Keep in mind that sources found in MedlinePlus are from the United States.